gear-foundation/academy/docs/04-hello-world-testing/testing-with-gtest.md

 Testing smart contracts is crucial when developing decentralized applications.
 We'll use the Gear [`gtest`](https://docs.gear.rs/gtest/) library for our program's logic testing.

-Let's start by create a new directory called `tests` at the top level of our project directory, next to the `src` directory.
+Let's start by creating a new directory called `tests` at the top level of our project directory, next to the `src` directory.

 We'll create the `hello_world_test.rs` file to write tests for our contract in the directory.